veenapaul/SQL-Basics-to-Advanced/README.md

       DELETE FROM sales.customer_groups;

+      or

+To delete a specific row  from the customer_groups table

+      DELETE FROM sales.customer_groups where groip name='Third Party';

 Besides the DELETE FROM statement, you can use the TRUNCATE TABLE statement to delete all rows from a table.

 The following illustrates the syntax of the TRUNCATE TABLE statement:

     TRUNCATE TABLE [database_name.][schema_name.]table_name;